 Duke Energy Ohio is proposing to further improve its integrated system through the C314V Central Corridor Pipeline Extension Project (Project).
-This Project, which is a continuation of the C314 pipeline constructed in 2003, is integral to the Company's long-term plan to retire propane-air plants and balance system supply from north to south.
-To more readily achieve this second objective, Duke Energy Ohio originally intended to propose a 30-inch pipeline engineered to an operating pressure of 600 PSIG.
-Through the process of meetings with elected representatives, community leaders, and members of the public, and through the review of over 2,900 comments, Duke Energy Ohio has determined that it will reduce the size and scope of the project to a pipeline that is consistent with the pipelines already in use in southwest Ohio and that have been operated safely by Duke Energy Ohio for decades.
+This Project, which is a continuation of the C314 pipeline constructed in 2003, is integral to the Duke Energy Ohio Company's long-term plan to retire propane-air plants and balance system supply from north to south.
+To more readily achieve this second objective, Duke Energy Ohio originally intended to propose a 30-inch pipeline engineered to an operating pressure of 600 pounds per square inch gauge (PSIG).
+Through the process of meetings with elected representatives, community leaders, and members of the public, and through the review of over 2,900 comments, Duke Energy Ohio has determined that it will reduce the size and scope of the Project to a pipeline that is consistent with the pipelines already in use in southwest Ohio and that have been operated safely by Duke Energy Ohio for decades.
 As a result of these reductions in the design specifications, Duke Energy Ohio anticipates achieving its long-term plan through a combination of the Project and other infrastructure modernization efforts implemented over many years to come.